GoogleCloudPlatform/hadoop-discovery-tool/README.md

 **Name of Script Files based on Operating System to be Used**

-CentOS - hadoop-discovery-centos.sh
-Ubuntu - hadoop-discovery-ubuntu.sh
+hadoop-discovery.sh

-1. **Step 1**: Obtain the CentOS bash script from the Google account teams and place it in your edge/worker node
+1. **Step 1**: Obtain the bash script from the Google account teams and place it in your edge/worker node

 2. **Step 2**: Provide execute permission on Bash script
                ```bash
-               chmod +x hadoop-discovery-centos.sh
+               chmod +x hadoop-discover.sh
                ```

 3. **Step 3**: Execute the Bash script
                ```bash
-               ./hadoop-discovery-centos.sh
+               ./hadoop-discovery.sh
                ```
+**Step 3.1**: Enter your choice of Operating System
+               1. CentOS
+               2. Ubuntu
+               3. Debian
+               4. RedHat

 4. **Step 4**: At the checkpoint seeking confirmation, provide Y or y to continue.
 The tool will check for docker-cli if its installed in the node.
 If its not installed, the script will install docker-cli.
 This is mandatory for the tool to run.

 5. **Step 5**: